deneha/azure-guidance/best-practices-monitoring.md

 - The contents of a trace log can be the result of textual data written by the application, binary data created as the result of a trace event (if the application is using Event Tracing for Windows – ETW), or they can be generated from system logs that record events arising from parts of the infrastructure, such as a web server.
 Textual log messages are often designed to be human-readable, but they should also be written in a format that enables them to be easily parsed by an automated system.
 You should also categorize logs; don't write all trace data to a single log but use separate logs to record the trace output from different operational aspects of the system.
 This enables you to quickly filter log messages by reading from the appropriate log rather than having to process a single lengthy file.
 Never write information that has different security requirements (such as audit information and debugging data) to the same log.

-	> **Note**: A log may be implemented as a file on the file system, or it could be held in some other format such as a blob in blob storage.
+	> [AZURE.NOTE] A log may be implemented as a file on the file system, or it could be held in some other format such as a blob in blob storage.
 Log information might also be held in more structured storage, such as rows in a table.

 - Metrics will generally simply be a measure or count of some aspect or resource in the system at a specific time with one or more associated tags or dimensions (sometimes referred to as a _sample_).
 A single instance of a metric is usually not useful in isolation; instead metrics have to be captured over time.
 The key issue to consider is which metrics should you record and how frequently.
 Generating data for metrics too often can impose a significant additional load on the system, whereas capturing metrics infrequently may cause you to miss the circumstances leading to a significant event.
 The considerations will vary from metric to metric.
 For example, CPU utilization on a server may vary significantly from second to second, but high utilization only becomes an issue if it is long-lived over a number of minutes.